-- OTTES ON PROXY In accordance with Rule 106.5 of the Constitution of the Company, if a Member is unable to participate at the 12th AGM, he/she is entitled to appoint one (1) or more proxies to exercise all or any of his/her rights to attend, participate, speak and vote for him/her subject to the following provisions:

-(i) save as provided for Note (2) below, the Companies Act 2016 ("Act") and any applicable law, each Member shall not be permitted to appoint more than two (2) proxies to attend the same meeting; and (ii) where a Member appoints more than one (1) proxy, the appointment shall be invalid unless he/she specifies the proportion of his/her holdings to be represented by each proxy. - (2) For the avoidance of doubt and subject always to Note (1)(ii) above, the Act and any applicable law - r the avoidance of doubt and subject always to Note (1)(ii) above, the Act and any applicable law: where a Member is an exempt authorised nominee, which holds ordinary shares in the Company for multiple beneficial owners in one (1) securities account ("omnibus account"), there is no limit to the number of proxies which the authorised nominee may appoint in respect of each omnibus account it holds; and where a Member is an authorised nominee, it may appoint at least one (1) proxy in respect of each securities account it holds to which ordinary shares in the Company are credited.
-Each appointment of proxy by an - authorised nominee may be made separately or in one (1) instrument of proxy and should specify the securities account number and the name of the beneficial owner for whom the authorised nominee is acting. - (3) There shall be no restriction as to the qualification of the proxy.
+- DTES ON PROXY In accordance with Rule 106.5 of the Constitution of the Company, if a Member is unable to participate at the 12th AGM, he/she is entitled to appoint one (1) or more proxies to exercise all or any of his/her rights to attend, participate, speak and vote for him/her subject to the following provisions: () sove as provided for Note (2) below, the Companies Act 2016 ('Act') and any applicable law, each Member shall not be permitted to appoint more than two (2) proxies to attend the same meeting; and (i) where a Member appoints more than one (1) proxy, the appointment shall be invalid unless he/she specifies the proportion of his/her holdings to be represented by each proxy.
+(1) - (2) For the avoidance of doubt and subject always to Note (1)(ii) above, the Act and any applicable law - r the avoidance of doubt and subject always to Note (1)(ii) above, the Act and any applicable law: where a Member is an exempt authorised nominee, which holds ordinary shares in the Company for multiple beneficial owners in one (1) securities account ("omnibus account"), there is no limit to the number of proxies which the authorised nominee may appoint in respect of each omnibus account it holds; and where a Member is an authorised nominee, it may appoint at least one (1) proxy in respect of each securities account it holds to which ordinary shares in the Company are credited.
+Each appointent of proxy by an authority of proxy by any appoint of the start of the company are credited. - (ii) authorised nominee may be made separately or in one (1) instrument of proxy and should specify the securities account number and the name of the beneficial owner for whom the authorised nominee is acting. - (3) There shall be no restriction as to the qualification of the proxy.
 Hence, a proxy may but need not be a Member.
-A proxy appointed to attend and vote at the meeting shall have the same rights as a Member to attend, participate, speak and vote at the meeting. - (4) The instrument appointing a proxy ("Proxy Form") must be received by Boardroom Share Registrars Sdn Bhd latest by Tuesday, 25 June 2024 at 2.00 p.m. ("Proxy Lodgement Deadline").
-The Proxy Form may be deposited with Boardroom in the following manner: - By electronic means - y electronic means
+A proxy appointed to attend and vote at the meeting shall have the same rights as a Member to attend, participate, speak and vote at the meeting.

+(4) The instrument appointing a proxy ("Proxy Form") must be received by Boardroom Share Registrars Sdn Bhd latest by Tuesday, 25 June 2024 at 2.00 p.m. ("Proxy Lodgement Deadline").
+The Proxy Form may be deposited with Boardroom in the following manner: 0.
+Pu detraneir meaner.

+- By electronic means

-Through the Boardroom Smart Investor Portal ("BSIP") at https://investor.boardroomlimited.com by logging in and selecting "SUBMIT E-PROXY FORM".
+- Velectionic means Through the Boardroom Smart Investor Portal ("BSIP") at https://investor.boardroomlimited.com by logging in and selecting "SUBMIT E-PROXY FORM.
+By sending the Proxy Form via email to bsr.helpdesk@boardroomlimited.com.

-By sending the Proxy Form via email to bsr.helpdesk@boardroomlimited.com. - (ii) In hardcopy form - in naracapy form By sending the ORIGINAL Proxy Form by hand or post to 11th Floor, Menara Symphony, No. 5, Jalan Prof. Khoo Kay Kim, Seksyen 13, 46200 Petaling Jaya, Selangor.
+- (ii) In hardcopy form

+in haraccopy offin By sending the ORIGINAL Proxy Form by hand or post to 11th Floor, Menara Symphony, No. 5, Jalan Prof. Khoo Kay Kim, Seksyen 13, 46200 Petaling Jaya, Selangor.